Understanding performance for mixed reality

 How to profile in any environment

-One way to determine if you are GPU bound or CPU bound in your application is to decrease the resolution of the render target output.
-By reducing the number of pixels to calculate, this will reduce your GPU load.
+One way to determine if your app is GPU or CPU bound is to lower the resolution of the render target output.
+By reducing the number of pixels to calculate, you'll reduce your GPU load.
 The device will render to a smaller texture, then up-sample to display your final image.

-- Application framerate increases, then you are likely GPU Bound
+- Application framerate increases, then you're likely GPU Bound

-- Application framerate unchanged, then you are likely CPU Bound
+- Application framerate unchanged, then you're likely CPU Bound

 Unity provides the ability to easily modify the render target resolution of your application at runtime through the XRSettings.renderViewportScale property.
 The final image presented on device has a fixed resolution.
 The platform will sample the lower resolution output to build a higher resolution image for rendering on displays.